cjacker/opensource-toolchain-bouffalo-lab/README.md

 Since BL808 has 3 cores, the programming process of BL808 will be a little bit complex, it depend on devboard design and bsp codes.

-Using Sipeed M1S Dock as example, except BL808 chip, it also have another standalone BL702 chip integrated on board to emulate 2 UART interfaces.
+Using Sipeed M1S Dock as example, except BL808 chip, it also have a standalone BL702 chip integrated on board to emulate 2 UART interfaces.

 ```
          +--------------+                  +----------------+